 The grid is doing the heavy lifting

-The quality of a Modern SaaS layout comes from grid discipline, not decoration.
+The quality of a Modern SaaS layout comes from grid discipline.
 Consistent column widths, consistent spacing, consistent component sizing throughout.
 When everything answers to the same underlying structure, the whole thing reads as professional regardless of what specific font or color you picked.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.